Kansas Turnpike: Emporia to Topeka

 After the split with I-35, the Kansas Turnpike continues northeast as I-335.
-However, its exits are numbered as if I-35 had continued along it.
+Nevertheless, its exits are numbered as if I-35 had continued along it.
 This highway exists entirely as a part of the Kansas Turnpike.
 In fact, until 1987, this stretch of the turnpike was designated solely as the Kansas Turnpike without an Interstate number.
 It was only after a change in the National Maximum Speed Law, when state legislators were given the authority to raise the speed limits on rural Interstate Highways to 65 mph, that this segment of the Kansas Turnpike was given the I-335 designation so that it could fall under the new law.

 Northeast of Emporia, the Emporia Service Area is in the median at mile 132.
 The turnpike continues northeast through the northern reaches of the Flint Hills, coming to an interchange with US 56 near Admire.
 This interchange, exit 147, is the only interchange along the I-335 section of the turnpike other than the two end junctions.
 It is a trumpet connection to US 56, which heads west to Council Grove and east to Osage City, and was one of the original 1956 interchanges.